 From a compatibility standpoint, OverPlay is pretty good.
 You can easily download apps for Windows, macOS, iOS, Android, Linux.
 OverPlay also offers manual configuration files so you can set it up with BoxeeBox, AppleTV, PlayStation, Xbox, Roku, DD-WRT Routers, and DrayTek Routers.
 In addition, OverPlay allows you to use one subscription plan on three (3) devices simultaneously.
 Overall, I love how versatile this VPN is.
 I just wish it offered more multi logins like Surfshark.

 OverPlay for Windows & Mac

 If we talk about the Windows and OverPlay macOS apps, they’re both well designed.
 I found them to be pretty easy to use as well.
 Everything is nicely laid out and dead easy to find, which is perfect for newbies.

 Overall, I love the fact that they offer a lot of options in their apps.
 You can switch between different protocols, encryption and can even enable and disable leak protection and Kill Switch.

 OverPlay for iOS & Android

 As for their iOS and Android apps, they are also well designed and easy to use.
 I found them to be pretty snappy to use as well.
 Overall, both OverPlay iOS and OverPlay Android work great and come with a decent amount of options as well.
 As for ratings, OverPlay has a 3.5-star rating on Google Play Store and a 3.8-star rating on the iTunes store.

 Pricing – How much does OverPlay cost?

 As for pricing, OverPlay is not the cheapest option to get.
-Both their SmartDNS and SmartDNS+VPN packages are quite expensive compared to something like Surfshark.
+Both their SmartDNS and SmartDNS+VPN packages are quite expensive compared to something like ExpressVPN.
 Check out the pricing below for yourself:

 As you can see, OverPlay is somewhat expensive.
 But I do like the fact that they at least allow Unlimited devices to connect simultaneously.
 As for payment methods, you’re only going to find limited options.
 You can only purchase the OverPlay VPN through one of the following options: